-- A. Must include at least one Humanities course of 5 credits and one Social Science course of 5 credits, plus an additional 5 credits of Humanities or Social Sciences for a total of 15 credits.
+A. Must include at least one Humanities course of 5 credits and one Social Science course of 5 credits, plus an additional 5 credits of Humanities or Social Sciences for a total of 15 credits.
 Additional general education requirements, cultural diversity requirements, and foreign language requirements, as required by the receiving institution, must be met prior to completion of the baccalaureate degree.
+Please meet with your advisor to determine which courses to take in this area.

+1. CMST& 220 and ECON& 201 or

-Please meet with your advisor to determine which courses to take in this area. - 1.
-CMST& 220 and ECON& 201 or ECON& 202 (required by WSU, UW and EWU)
+1. CMS1& 220 and ECON& 201 or ECON& 202 (required by WSU, UW and EWU)